 How to reserve your wedding date?

-The whole booking process is simple and painless.
+The whole booking process is super easy.
 It can all be done online if you’d like!
-To get to know you better and answer all of your questions I prefer to setup a meeting at my office in Philadelphia.
-When you have decided which collection you would like, we will then go ahead and sign the wedding contract and you will make a payment of 1/3 the total collection to reserve your wedding date.
-The remaining balance is due 7 days prior to your wedding.
+To get to know you better and answer all of your questions we prefer to set up a call or video chat.
+When you have decided which collection you would like, we will then go ahead and sign the wedding contract and you will make a payment of 1/2 of the total to reserve your wedding date.
+The remaining balance is due 10 days prior to your wedding.
 You will have access to all of your billing/legal information on a web page that I specifically create so you can keep track of your wedding information.
 This way you won’t be confused about due dates or what’s in your contract.

 Can you hold the date for me or call me if someone else is interested in our date?